-The number of non-formal Environmental Management System is increasing all over the EU, as they have been designed to cover specific needs coming from specific areas or specific sectors of activity.
-Though each Environmental Management System represents a worthy step towards improved environmental performance, committed organisations can come to a point where they face the system’s limits..
-EMAS is a standard recognised worldwide and since its latest revision it can also be applied to organisations with sites outside the EU, under EMAS Global.
-It is the premium benchmark for environmental management, and significantly enhances the performance, credibility and transparency of registered organisations.
+The number of non-formal environmental management systems is increasing throughout the EU, as they have been designed to cover specific needs coming from specific areas or specific sectors of activity.
+Though each Environmental Management System represents a worthy step towards improved environmental performance, committed organisations can reach a point at which they face the system’s limits.
+EMAS is the premium benchmark for environmental management, and significantly enhances the performance, credibility and transparency of registered organisations.

-To find out what makes EMAS unique, visit our section on the Premium Benefits through EMAS or the presentation on EMAS for organisations.
-You may also be interested to find out about the successes that registered organisations have had with the help of EMAS: check out the Achievements & best practices.
+To find out what makes EMAS unique, visit our section on Premium Benefits through EMAS or the presentation on EMAS for organisations.
+You may also be interested in finding out about the successes that registered organisations have had with the help of EMAS: check out the Achievements & best practices.

 Yes, this is possible.
 Based on Article 45 of the EMAS Regulation, existing environmental management systems or parts thereof can be recognised as complying with corresponding requirements of EMAS.
 This recognition is valuable for organisations seeking to register with EMAS: they can become EMAS registered by using the previous work they have carried out to fulfil part of the criteria required for EMAS.

 In 2009, the European Commission launched a study outlining a step-by-step approach to upgrading from selected non-formal EMS and ISO 14001 to EMAS.
-Find it here.
+You can find it here.